-Find careers like your military job
+Find careers similar to your military job

-Select branch and type in your MOS/Rating/AFSC or job title.
-After clicking search, the results will list civilian sector jobs that are similar to your military position.
+Select branch and type in your MOS/Ratings/AFSC or job title.
+After clicking search, the results will list civilian sector jobs that are similar or related to your military position.

 Web Exploration Activity: My Next Move for Veterans